elegantchaos/atom-ide-swift/README.md

 - set breakpoints in your swift code
 - build via (`swift build`)
+- view a list of build warnings and errors
 - launch your built application within lldb

 ![screenshots](screenshots/overview.png)